yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |---------|----------|----------|----------|----------|
 |Person   |     100oz|     100oz|          |          |

 In this view of personal lending, Person hands over 80oz of gold to Borrower.
 Borrower accepts an obligation to repay Person with interest at [loan maturity](https://en.wikipedia.org/wiki/Maturity_(finance)).
-To simplify the accounting we will assume zero interest and no accounting for repayment risk:
+To simplify the accounting we will assume zero interest and no accounting (i.e. discounting) for repayment risk:

 |           |savings   |money     |asset     |liability |
 |-----------|----------|----------|----------|----------|